 I live-stream a 1-hour Dhamma talk just below, every Sunday morning, 10:00am MDT (Alberta time).
 For all other times outside that, the embedded video player just below will display an error message.

-Once you’ve obtained an Invite Link via email, and signed up for a user account in the “Mattermost” chat server, you can submit Dhamma questions here, as well as interact, during the Dhamma Talk.
+Once you create a user account in the “Mattermost” chat server, you can submit Dhamma questions here, as well as interact, during the Dhamma Talk.
 I promise I won’t spam you in any way, if you sign up for a Mattermost user!

 Note: you can see past recorded Video Dhamma Talks, posted on the front page of this site here.
 Furthermore, there is an RSS Feed to this site’s postings, such that you can be instantly notified of any new videos posted.